aprausch/sg/README.md

         var birth = [1908, 1905, 1942, 1917, 1939, 1908, 1919, 1908, 1913, 1929, 1925, 1943, 1966];
         var death = [2000, 1982, 1970, 1963, 1963, 1973, 1998, 1992, 1994, 1968, 1965, 1971, 1997];

+   In this example, the first person in the database was born in 1908 and died in 2000.

    There is no size length on the arrays, although they must have the same length.
    Save script.js once your data has been entered.